 Nibley is a great festival for kids of all ages.
 There is loads to do and most of it is free.
 Infants under 4 years are admitted free and anyone under the age of 18 must be accompanied by an adult over 21.

-Here's a flavour of what to expect (from our 2018 programme):
+Here's a flavour of what we enjoyed in 2018:

 The Flying Seagull Project